ippontech/blog-usa/posts/go-cli-from-scratch.md

 Working CLI!
 ```

-We just confirmed we have a working Go project but no time to celebrate just yet since it this doesn't feel like a CLI tool just yet.
+We just confirmed we have a working Go project but have no time to celebrate since this doesn't feel like a CLI tool.

 One thing that stands out from CLIs like Docker and Kubectl is the informative and friendly user manuals that are displayed by calling the base command.